Undergraduate Admissions Tutor

 - Academic Support Hours:

-Dr Matthew Eagleton-Pierce is a Lecturer in International Political Economy.
-His research interests cover a number of areas in political economy, but are mainly focused on (1) the history and contemporary forms of neoliberalism, and (2) the political economy of global trade.
-Matt also has strong interests in the conceptual analysis of power and legitimacy.
-He has a specific interest in applying the thought of Pierre Bourdieu to world politics.
-His first monograph, titled Symbolic Power in the World Trade Organization, was published by Oxford University Press in 2013.
-He is also the author of a new book called Neoliberalism: The Key Concepts (Routledge, 2016), which seeks to critique the common vocabulary associated with neoliberal notions and policies.
-Elsewhere, in a new project, he is investigating the relationship between expertise and civil society groups in the recent history of trade policy struggles.
-Matt previously taught at the University of Oxford, the London School of Economics, and the University of Exeter.
+Dr Matthew Eagleton-Pierce is a Senior Lecturer in International Political Economy at SOAS University of London.
+His research interests cover a number of areas in political economy, particularly ideologies associated with neoliberalism and the political economy of global trade.
+Matt also has strong interests in the conceptual analysis of power and the application of the thought of Pierre Bourdieu to world politics.
+His first monograph, Symbolic Power in the World Trade Organization, was published by Oxford University Press in 2013.
+He is also the author of Neoliberalism: The Key Concepts (Routledge, 2016), which seeks to critique the common vocabulary associated with neoliberal notions and policies.
+He has published in International Political Sociology, New Political Economy, and Millennium, among others.
+His current research is focused on three areas: (1) the political economy of managerialism; (2) time and temporalities in capitalism; and (3) the relationship between expertise and NGOs in the recent history of trade policy struggles.
+He previously taught at the University of Oxford, the London School of Economics, and the University of Exeter.
 He is a Member of the Senior Common Room at St Antony's College, Oxford.
 He holds a DPhil in International Relations, also from St Antony's College, Oxford.

 Matt is very interested in receiving offers for PhD students in many areas of international political economy and the wider study of capitalism.
 Particular topics of interest include, but are not limited to, neoliberalism, international trade, and theory.
 He is also willing to view offers within the areas of international relations theory, the conceptual analysis of power and legitimacy, and international organisations.